swiftlang/swift-org-website/getting-started/swiftui/index.md

 ## Where now?

-We’ve covered a lot of SwiftUI basics in this tutorial, including text, images, buttons, stacks, and even using `@State` to mark values that change over time.
-SwiftUI is capable of so much more, and can be used to build huge cross-platform apps if you needed.
+We’ve covered a lot of SwiftUI basics in this tutorial, including text, images, buttons, stacks, animation, and even using `@State` to mark values that change over time.
+SwiftUI is capable of so much more, and can be used to build complex cross-platform apps if you needed.

 If you’d like to continue learning SwiftUI, there are lots of free resources available.
 For example, [Apple publishes a wide variety of tutorials](https://developer.apple.com/tutorials/swiftui) covering essential topics, drawing and animation, app design, and more.
 We’ll also post links here on Swift.org to some other popular tutorials – we’re a big and welcoming community, and we’re glad to have you join!